Support Live Chat

 The Economy, Monetary Policy, and Monopolies

 It has been already mentioned that the crisis is not over yet.
-However, the current state of the U.S. economy can be called as a period of stabilization after the global financial crisis.
+However, the current state of the U.S. economy can be called a period of stabilization after the global financial crisis.
 The crisis has affected the stock market dramatically.
-Nowadays, the sock market of the United States of America is experiencing a period of growth.
+Nowadays, the stock market of the United States of America is experiencing a period of growth.
 For instance, the DJIA index has grown for more than 26% for the year.
-It means that the trust to national economy and financial system is returning to the previous levels.
-It is a good sign for a national economy, since it will result in growing of indicators of a real economy, GDP, and employment.
+It means that the trust in the national economy and financial system is returning to the previous levels.
+It is a good sign for a national economy since it will result in the growth of indicators of a real economy, GDP, and employment.

-One of the ways to increase consumer spending and overall efficiency of an economy is to fight monopolies.
-Their existence is not a supportive factor for a country, since they harm principles of free market economy.
+One of the ways to increase consumer spending and the overall efficiency of an economy is to fight monopolies.
+Their existence is not a supportive factor for a country since they harm the principles of the free market economy.
 That is why the federal government has always tried to limit their existence.
 It is related to the so-called antitrust law and performance.

-Everyone knows such a famous company as Microsoft.
+Everyone knows such a famous company like Microsoft.
 In fact, it has been an object of antitrust law.
-The company was accused of creation a monopoly in 1998.
-It was claimed that the company abused monopoly on Intel-based computers, web-browsers and operational systems.
+The company was accused of creation of a monopoly in 1998.
+It was claimed that the company abused the monopoly on Intel-based computers, web-browsers, and operational systems.
 The result of the trial was an agreement that the company will share its application programming interfaces with other companies.
 In the opposite case, it would have decreased efficiency of the industry and the whole economy.
-The biggest harm would have been done for customers, since they did not have a choice between technologies.
-Generally, it is a bad indicator for competition and technological development.
+The biggest harm would have been done for customers since they did not have a choice between technologies.
+Generally, it is a bad indicator of competition and technological development.

 Finally, we should get back to monopoly.
 The last task of the paper is to define three reasons why monopoly may be inefficient for a national economy.
 These reasons are provided below.

-Second, existence of monopolies is usually associated with growing prices.
-Inflation can be caused by such situation.
-The overall costs of the fight against inflation will be higher than benefits of a particular monopoly in such situation.
+Second, the existence of monopolies is usually associated with growing prices.
+Inflation can be caused by such a situation.
+The overall costs of the fight against inflation will be higher than the benefits of a particular monopoly in such a situation.
 It is called price discrimination.

 Finally, monopolies decrease stimulus and trust of people to a market.
 New businesses are not created.
 A market is ruled by a set of companies.
-In the end, the overall efficiency of such system will fall significantly.
-As a result, a monopoly will eat itself.
+In the end, the overall efficiency of such a system will fall significantly.
+As a result, a monopoly will “eat” itself.